xamarin/app-crm/README.md

 ![](Preview.png)

 ###Two ways to try it out:
-1) You can download and build the app code source as-is, preconfigured to consume our Azure service instance.
+1) You can download and build the app's source as-is, preconfigured to consume our Azure service instance.

 __OR__